 In March 2010, the United States Congress enacted the 2010 Patient Protection and Affordable Care Act, or the PPACA.
 In addition, other legislative changes have been proposed and adopted since the PPACA was enacted.
 In August 2011, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
-These changes included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2031 with the exception of a temporary suspension and reduction from May 1, 2020 through June 30, 2022, with a 2% reduction thereafter.
+These changes included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2031.

 The American Taxpayer Relief Act of 2012, among other things, reduced Medicare payments to several providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 These new laws may result in additional reductions in Medicare and other healthcare funding and otherwise affect the prices we may obtain for any of our product candidates for which we may obtain regulatory approval or the frequency with which any such product candidate is prescribed or used.